 APODcalypse: Sub-Audible Keyword Stuffing?

-When robots figure out how to search audio, you can bet black-hatters will be there to game the results.
+When robots figure out how to search audio, you can bet bad actors will be there to game the results.

 Today, the most used search algorithms for podcasts are even dumber than these early efforts.
 And that's a fertile breeding ground for bad behavior and shady businesses to do chart manipulation on a whole new scale.
 Don't fall for it!